Frequently Asked Questions About Your Legal Case

 Making a good first impression on the judge can help your case.
 Chris advises his male clients to wear a collared shirt tucked into pants.
 He advises his female clients to avoid short shorts, shorts skirts, and tank tops.
 He also suggests that all his clients not wear sandals.
 The defendant’s dress is especially important if Chris is trying your case, but generally will not make a difference for quick administrative matters.

-The best place to park is the Wake County Parking Deck located at 216 W. Cabarrus Street, Raleigh, NC 27601.
+The best place to park for the Wake County Justice Center or the Wake County Courthouse is the Wake County Parking Deck located at 216 W. Cabarrus Street, Raleigh, NC 27601.
 You can enter this deck either from W. Cabarrus Street or from W. Davie Street.
 While the area around the Wake County Justice Center also has many parking meters on the street, it is easier to park in a nearby parking deck, so you do not have to leave to put more money in the meter.
+All other courthouses have on-site parking.

-If your case is set in disposition court (Courtroom 101), you can appear anytime between 7:45 and 3:30, but generally, Chris will appear on your behalf for cases set in disposition court.
+If you retain Chris and your case is set in Wake County disposition court (Courtroom 101), Chris will appear on your half anytime between 7:45 and 3:30.

-If your case is set in District Court (Courtrooms 201 through 204 and 301 through 304), then you should be present in the courtroom at either 9:00 or 2:00 depending on whether your case is set in the morning or afternoon.
+If you retain Chris, and Chris has noted you need to be in court, we will notify of you of the time and courtroom.
+If your case is set in Wake County District Court (Courtrooms 201 through 204 and 301 through 304), then you should be present in the courtroom at either 9:00 am or 2:00 pm depending on whether your case is set in the morning or afternoon.

 If your case is set in Superior Court, then the rules for when to appear vary.
-Given the importance of cases in Superior Court, please contact Chris or his assistant (919-909-0630) to ensure that you arrive in the correct location at the correct time.
+If Chris has noted you need to be in court, we will notify of you of the time and courtroom.
+Given the importance of cases in Superior Court, please contact Chris at 919-526-7545 to ensure that you arrive in the correct location at the correct time.

 You should go to the courtroom where your case is set.
-You can obtain this information on the court’s website approximately one week before your court date by clicking the following link: http://www1.aoc.state.nc.us/www/calendars/CriminalQuery.html.
+You can obtain this information on the court’s website approximately one week before your court date by clicking the information in in the FAQ – “When Is My Court Date” above.

 You also can determine the correct courtroom by checking the scrolling screens outside of Room 1000 of the Wake County Justice Center and looking for the Defendant’s last name.

-You should say “Detwiler” when they call your name.
+If they call your name before Chris is in the courtroom, tell the judge that Christopher Detwiler is your attorney and that he will be there soon.
 Although Chris’s name often is already on the file and on the docket, saying his last name informs the Assistant District Attorney that he represents you, and it ensures that no one will talk to you about anything significant until he arrives.
+If you have any questions or concerns, you can call 919-526-7545.

 Chris’s clients are often nervous about having to talk in court, but generally, Chris does all the talking, which is why you hired him.
 There are times, however, when his clients may have to answer some simple questions, such as, “Who is your attorney?” or “Do you understand the terms of your deferral?”
 There also are times when his clients offering a sincere apology or explaining the situation to the judge may make a significant difference in the outcome of the case.
 Although you never will be required to say anything, Chris will let you know if he thinks it will help, and he will always be there to chime in at the appropriate time if needed.

-My assistant will send you invoices regularly indicating how much you have paid, how much you owe, and when the next payment is due.
+One of our assistants will send you invoices regularly indicating how much you have paid, how much you owe, and when the next payment is due.
 You also will receive an electronic receipt each time you make a payment.
 The total fee is outlined in the Engagement Letter that you signed as well.
-With all this information, you should be able to check your records to determine the balance, but please feel free to call Chris or his assistant (919-909-0630) for additional details.
+With all this information, you should be able to check your records to determine the balance, but please feel free to call Chris or one of his assistants at 919-526-7545 for additional details.

 Normally, you will receive an invoice explaining the details of what you owe and when.
 That invoice will have a link on how to pay via credit or debit card.
-You can also pay directly via credit or debit card by clicking the following link: https://secure.lawpay.com/pages/detwilerlaw/operating Please put the client’s name in the reference field.
-You may mail Chris a check or money order.
-Additionally, you can bring cash payments to the office or to court where you will receive a receipt.
+You can also pay directly via credit or debit card by clicking Make a Payment under the About Section on our website, or clicking this ink: https://secure.lawpay.com/pages/detwilerlaw/operating.
+Please put the client’s name in the reference field.
+You may mail Chris a certified or cashiers check, or money order.
+Additionally, you can bring cash payments to the office or to court.
+An updated invoice showing this payment will be sent via email within one business day.

-During the day of court, you can get in touch with Chris by texting his personal cell phone (919-423-2752).
-It makes sense to communicate via text in the courthouse because emails do not always come through immediately.
-When it is not your court date, however, please try to contact him either by phone or email.
-He receives a high volume of texts from clients, which makes it too easy for him to miss text messages.
-For important issues, call or email instead, especially since his assistants will see all the missed calls and emails, but they will not see missed texts.
+During the day of court, you can get in touch with our office by calling or texting our office at 919-526-7545.
+It makes sense to communicate via text in the courthouse because emails do not always come through immediately, and if is difficult to call.
+When you are not in court and have questions, please contact us either via phone or text at 919-526-7545, or you can also email us at chris@detwilerlaw.com.
+Chris receives a high volume of texts from his staff and clients to his personal phone, which makes it too easy for him to miss direct text messages.
+For important issues, call or text our office phone, or email.
+Our assistants will be able to see missed office calls, office texts, and emails, but they will not see Chris’s missed direct texts.

 Contact Us